Forecasting Local Ionospheric Parameters Using Transformers: Methods

 This is now common practice in machine learning models that involve many layers of neural networks, as residual connections have been known to help alleviate vanishing gradients and improve overall stability during training \cite{he_2020}.
 However, because our model consists of a single block of attention layers, i.e. one pass through the encoder and one pass through the decoder, these skip connections are not required.
 Nevertheless, we include them here since future efforts in the space weather community may require more expressive models, and one way of achieving this is by including additional blocks.
+However, additional attention blocks will greatly increase the parameter count of the model.